luniehq/lunie/README.md

 👋 Welcome to the official user interface for the [Cosmos Network](https://cosmos.network/).

-💻 The Cosmos UI is a deskopp applcaation built with [Electron](https://github.com/electron/electron).
+💻 The Cosmos UI is a desktop application built with [Electron](https://github.com/electron/electron).
 Cosmos UI runs on macOS 10.9+, Windows 7+, and Debian-based Linux distros.

 ⚠️ This is still alpha-level software. __DO NOT__ enter your Cosmos fundraiser seed into the UI.